ixtiyoruz/AgilexRobotPythonFramework/README.md

 requirements:
 wake up the can interface:
 <pre>
-sudo ip link set can0 down type can bitrate 500000
+sudo ip link set can0 up type can bitrate 500000
 </pre>

 <pre>